AndreFoulem/_advanced-git/exercises/Exercise1-SimpleCommit.md

 # Advanced Git

-## Exercise One - Under The Hood of a Simple Commit
+## Exercise One d- Under The Hood of a Simple Commit

 ### Overview

 In this exercise, we'll create a simple commit, and then peek under the hood at the objects stored in our `.git` folder to gain some insight into how things work.

 ### Prerequisite

 If you have a Mac with `brew` set up, install `tree`.
 This makes it easy to visualize the contents of your `.git` folder.

 ### Exercise

 1. Create a new folder and initialize it as a git repo
 2. Create a file, stage it, and commit it to your new repo
 3. Look at your `.git` folder, using `tree` if you have it